Chanya Button: Career

 She started her career as a director with three short films, written by Sex Education executive producer Siân Robins-Grace.
 Those included Frog/Robot (2011) starring Charlie Covell, Fire (2012) starring Richard Lintern as Charles Dickens and Charlotte Randle as his wife Catherine, and Alpha: Omega (2013) starring Sebastian Armesto.
 In 2012, her work was selected as part of the Directors Guild of America's New Directors to Watch showcase, and she also shot the music video for Matt Cardle's single "Anyone Else".

 Button's debut feature film, the road-trip black comedy Burn Burn Burn, premiered at the BFI London Film Festival in October 2015 and was later acquired by Netflix.
 It was nominated for the Discovery Award at the 18th British Independent Film Awards, for an outstanding debut feature, and won the Grand Prix at the 7th Odesa International Film Festival in Ukraine.
 The Observer's film critic Wendy Ide concluded, "Burn Burn Burn is nicely acted and emotionally authentic.
 Button shows real promise as a director".

 Her second feature was the biographical romantic drama Vita & Virginia (2018), detailing the relationship between Vita Sackville-West (Gemma Arterton) and Virginia Woolf (Elizabeth Debicki) that culminated with the latter's writing of the novel Orlando: A Biography.
 Speaking about the inspiration behind the film that she also co-wrote with actress Eileen Atkins, Button said, "I have loved Virginia Woolf forever, since I could read!
 She taught me how to think about everything, she's the reason I became a director."
 Vita & Virginia received its world premiere at the 43rd Toronto International Film Festival and then went on to be the opening night film for both the 43rd Frameline Film Festival in San Francisco and the 33rd BFI Flare in London.
 Debicki's portrayal of Woolf was recognised with a nomination for Best Supporting Actress at the 22nd British Independent Film Awards.

 Button then moved on to television work, directing two episodes of the BBC One war drama World on Fire (2019), dealing with the Dunkirk evacuation and the Nazi occupation of Paris, as well as several episodes of the Starz limited historical drama The Spanish Princess (2020) and the Acorn TV crime drama Whitstable Pearl (2021).
-In 2022, she directed the third 60th anniversary special episode of the BBC's science fiction television series Doctor Who, written by Russell T Davies and starring David Tennant and Catherine Tate.
-It is set to be aired on BBC One in the UK and on Disney+ internationally in November 2023.
+In 2022, she directed the third and final 60th anniversary special episode of the BBC's science fiction television series Doctor Who, written by Russell T Davies and starring David Tennant and Catherine Tate.
+Titled "The Giggle", it aired on BBC One in the UK and on Disney+ internationally on 9 December 2023 and earned Button a nomination for the Hugo Award for Best Dramatic Presentation the following year.